All Episodes

 Thank you so much.

-Well, it's worth starting one then.
+Well, it's worth starting with.

 I just wanted to say two things.